Like it or not, the machines are claiming new territory.

 Whether you’re excited, indifferent, or stocking a bunker with dry goods, there are a number of ways that your life is likely to be impacted by artificial intelligence in the coming years.

-And, if you’re a small business owner, you need to be thinking about how your business is likely to be impacted by AI.
+And, if you’re a small business owner, especially if you’re starting a business, you need to be thinking about how your business is likely to be impacted by AI.

 AI technologies are likely to provide new market opportunities and competitive advantage.
 Perceptive organizations are already investing in proof of concept studies to determine whether there are opportunities to benefit from AI.